flavio-bianchetti/app-receitas/README.md

 ## Next steps:
 - This project will be modified by me, according to the following plan, with no start and end date:
---Change the communication logic with the API's, making the code simpler.
+-- Change the communication logic with the API's, making the code simpler.
---Change the structure of the created components in order to improve the level of specialization.
+-- Change the structure of the created components in order to improve the level of specialization.
---Improve the structure and logic of the tests produced, leaving the code cleaner and more concise.
+-- Improve the structure and logic of the tests produced, leaving the code cleaner and more concise.
---Change the layout using a framework or library for styling.
+-- Change the layout using a framework or library for styling.

 ###### by _[Flavio Bianchetti](https://github.com/flavio-bianchetti)_.
 ---